porres/Live-Electronics-Tutorial/README.md

 --------------------------------------------------------------------------

-#### Version: 1.0-0 beta-31: Released august 30th 2020
+#### Version: 1.0-0 beta-33: Released November 04th 2020

- - This particular version of the tutorial requires **Pd 0.51-1** or later and depends on **ELSE 1.0-0 beta 31 (https://github.com/porres/pd-else/releases/tag/v1.0-beta31)!
+ - This particular version of the tutorial requires **Pd 0.51-1** or later and depends on **ELSE 1.0-0 beta 33 (https://github.com/porres/pd-else/releases/tag/v1.0-beta33)!

 --------------------------------------------------------------------------